sdss/mangadap/docs/corrections.rst

 ---------------------------

-Corrections that account for the effect of the velocity dispersion on the spectral indices are provided, as discussed in Section 10.1 of the `DAP Overview Paper`_.
+Corrections that account for the effect of the velocity dispersion on the spectral indices are provided, as discussed in Section 10.1 of the `Westfall et al. (2019, AJ, 158, 231)`_.
 Unlike the Firefly VAC, these corrections *must be applied by the user*.
 To apply the corrections, you have to know the unit of each index.
-For angstrom units:
+For angstrom
+units:

 .. math::